wbcr/attiny10-quickstart/Readme.md

    avr-objcopy -O ihex demo.elf demo.hex
 ```

-## 1. Connect your programmer and see if it is properly recognized by your system:
+## 3. Connect your programmer.

+   See if it is properly recognized by your system:

 ```shell
    $ lsusb